 As operators have a variety of policies and needs, this protocol was designed to be very flexible.
-There are a number of capabilities which the Gateway informs the Multicast Controller of and, in return, the Multicast Controller informs the Gateway of its set of operating parameters.
+There are a number of capabilities for which the Gateway informs the Multicast Controller and, in return, the Multicast Controller informs the Gateway of its set of operating parameters.

 Similarly, different operators can have different IP Multicast deployment architectures.
 While, conceptually, this interface defines the communication between the Embedded Multicast Client in a Gateway and a Multicast Controller, protocol elements have been defined which allow operators to distribute aspects of Multicast Controller functionality across multiple servers.
 In particular, this specification defines a Multicast Configuration Server which is often the same server as the Multicast Controller, but can also be a separate server.
 The Multicast Configuration Server's functionality can be further distributed between an initial configuration server and a configuration refresh server.
 Again, the initial configuration server and the refresh server can be the same server or different servers.
-Thus, the specification allows operators to use one, two or three different server addresses for different aspects of the Multicast Controller functionality.
-Simple deployments likely use only a single server, but operators with larger deployments can choose to distribute this functionality across multiple servers if they prefer.

-&lt;sup>3 It is important to note that substantial performance optimizations exist.
+3 It is important to note that substantial performance optimizations exist.
 For example, the Gateway can extract address and port information from the URLRegex and utilize that information to reduce the number of GET requests which require full regex comparisons.